← Back to Main Documentation Architecture Index

 Multi-Service Architecture Understanding:

-1. Director-First Routing: All QR scans enter through s.plings.io Director layer
+1. Gateway-First Routing: All QR scans enter through s.plings.io Gateway layer

 2. Service-Specific Frontends: Objects route to specialized services based on status/context